rackerlabs/docs-cloud-servers/rst/devguide/ext-disk-configuration.rst

 from a server.
 So, if an image is created from the server, it also has a ``OS-DCF:diskConfig`` value of ``MANUAL``.

-For an example of this operation, see :ref:`api-operations-ext-disk-config`.
+For an example of this operation, see :ref:`Create server with disk config operation <api-operations-svr-basic>`.